 At this point, our legs needed a break from all the amazing walks we had just completed.
 The Sedona Jeep Tour we took right after our jam-packed morning of hiking was yet another epic adventure that we all loved.

-This Jeep tour of Sedona will take you through the rugged terrain of the popular Broken Arrow Trail in Sedona in a 4WD vehicle.
+This Jeep tour of Sedona by Arizona Safari Jeep Tours (my favorite tour company in town) will take you through the rugged terrain of Sedona’s backcountry in a 4WD vehicle.
 And it’s not slowly chugging along–it really is quite an adventure!

 You’ll be bouncing along and hanging on to your seats, all while your guide is telling you stories, pointing out important landmarks, and taking you to various vistas / photo ops among the red rock formations.